Learning

 Q: When I pop popcorn on the stove, it turns out soggy.
 How can I make crispy popcorn?

 A: When a kernel of popcorn pops, the moisture is released and creates steam.
-Try using a vented or loose-fitting lid, the moisture escapes rather then settling back on the popped kernels and you will have crispy popcorn.
+Try using a vented or loose-fitting lid, the moisture escapes rather than settling back on the popped kernels and you will have crispy popcorn.

 Q: Where can I find hull-less popcorn?